hectortav/ebay-clone/README.md

 # Ebay Clone (REST API)

 Auction website with a REST API.
-Made using MongoDB, Express.js, AngularJS and Node.js.
+Made using MongoDB, Express.js, Angular 8 and Node.js.

 ## Usage